 Barbara Hosak – History and vision

 ”My vision was, after a few years, to establish a new brand that would represent quality and design.
 And that’s what happened!
-Kateha was founded and I have consciously strived to be at the forefront as regards design and quality, and this involves continuous development work.
-That work has resulted in recognition as well as awards.
+Kateha was founded and I have consciously strived to be at the forefront with design and quality, always with continuous development.”
+A work that has resulted in recognition and awards.

-For Barbara, environmental aspects and social responsibility are important when working with suppliers from the Third World.
+For Barbara, sustainability and social responsibility are important when working with suppliers in countryside India.
 Creating job opportunities under favourable conditions.
-The company also has a commitment which means that resources are not only put into the workplaces but also into life outside the workplace, such as schools run together with the company’s Indian partner.
-There is of course no question of child labour being used!
+The company also has a commitment which means that resources are not only put into the workplaces but also into life outside the workplace, such as schools run together with Kateha’s Indian partner.

-”I believe that long-term, fruitful cooperation is created on the basis of good relations in which ‘soft values’ are an important aspect.”
+”I believe that long-term, fruitful cooperation is created on the basis of good relations where ‘soft values’ matters.”